hashstation/hashstation/docs/library/hashes.md

 If a hash doesn't fit the table, it will be truncated with ellipsis.
 You can see all of it by clicking on it, which will pop up a box with the full hash.

-The Fitcrack installation also comes with a set of preloaded hashes.
+The Hashstation installation also comes with a set of preloaded hashes.
 These function as a default rainbow table.